 CityU’s Master of Science in Computer Science is designed to give you actionable insights that you can apply in your work immediately.
 You’ll graduate a more effective technology expert with increased advancement opportunities.

-Job Titles of Alumni with an MS in Computer Science
+Job titles of alumni with an MS in Computer Science include:

 - Senior Software Engineer